Wernfried/xml-twig/README.md

 `.hasAttribute(name)`: Checks if the attribute exists and returns `true` or `false`

-`.attr(cond)`: Returns the value of attribute.
+`.attr(condition)`: Returns the value of attribute.
 If more than one attribute matches, then it returns all attributes as object

-`.attribute(cond)`: Get attributes as object or `null` if no matching attribute was found.
-If `cond` is `undefined`, then all attributes are returned.
+`.attribute(condition)`: Get attributes as object or `null` if no matching attribute was found.
+If `condition` is `undefined`, then all attributes are returned.

    Specify attribute name or regular expression or custom condition.
 For details see [AttributeCondition](./doc/twig.md#AttributeCondition).<br>
    Let's assume an XML element like this: `<person firstName="Jean-Luc", lastName="Picard", age="59" />`